pmndrs/react-three-flex/README.md

 ### Sizing

 `react-three-flex` differs from DOM Flexbox in that it rely on a parent container for the root flex.
-It is required to specify its dimensions using `size` prop for centering, wrapping, and to be responsive.
+It is required to specify its dimensions using `size` prop for wrapping and to be responsive.

 ```jsx
 <Flex flexDirection="row" flexWrap="wrap" size={[300, 200, 0]}>